ORM and query builder

 );

-First, need to create a base table class to extend from, this code should be separated from the db
+Define a base table class to extend from, this code should be separated from the db

 file: